pkol92/ShopList/README.md

 TODO - Create * Market online

-1. Create a button in the ActionBar to open the modal  - High x
+1. Create a button in the ActionBar to open the modal  - High
 2. Create Modal with the form for adding new records - High
-3. Create a List of records - High x
+3. Create a List of records - High
-4. Create a modal with details for a single record - High x
+4. Create a modal with details for a single record - High
-5. Create an action button in the list which will open the details modal - Medium x
+5. Create an action button in the list which will open the details modal - Medium
-6. Create Cool Header with logo (if you find any) - Medium x
+6. Create Cool Header with logo (if you find any) - Medium
 7. Add Error handling for task #2 - Medium
-8. Create a button for delete single record (confirmation is nice to have) - Medium x
+8. Create a button for delete single record (confirmation is nice to have) - Medium
-9. Add Sorting possibility - Low x
+9. Add Sorting possibility - Low